chbrown/overdrive/README.md

 OverDrive is great and distributes DRM-free MP3s instead of some fragile DRM-ridden format, which is awesome.
 Way to go, Rakuten / OverDrive, fight the man!

-Their "OverDrive Media Console" application on Mac OS X is pretty simple... so simple, I'm like, why have an app?
+Their "OverDrive Media Console" application for macOS is pretty simple... so simple, I'm like, why have an app?

 So I wrote a shell script, [`overdrive.sh`](overdrive.sh),